-In addition to these organizations, the Task Force works with The Borough of Indiana, Indiana University of PA, The Indiana County Conservation District, and the Indiana County Center for Economic Operations, which includes the Chamber of Commerce, Tourist Bureau, IUP, The Indiana County Commissioners, The Office of Planning & Development, and the Indiana County Development Corporation.
+In addition to these organizations, the Task Force works with The Borough of Indiana, The Indiana Community Garden, The Indiana County Conservation District, and the Indiana County Center for Economic Operations, which includes the Chamber of Commerce, Tourist Bureau, IUP, The Indiana County Commissioners, The Office of Planning & Development, and the Indiana County Development Corporation.

 The purpose of this Task Force is to identify strategies and initiatives for local economic development that are grounded in sustainable economic development practice, and tailored to Indiana County.
 To do this, the Task Force is conducting a one-year participatory process of engaging local stakeholders, including local businesses, grass root organizations, and educators, in a research and planning process.
 The goal of this participatory process will be to identify specific strategies for local economic development that involve innovation, forward-thinking education, practical training, meaningful employment, and citizen engagement.
 The results of this process will be collated into a report that will provide direct input into the development of the long range County Economic Development/Work Force Development Plan.